Spiked Easter Peeps Desserts Recipe

 What Liquor to Use When Making Boozy Easter Candy

-I used Pimm’s No. 1 as my liqueur of choice for this recipe.
+We used Pimm’s No. 1 as our liqueur of choice for this recipe.
 Pimm’s is gin based.
 I love its lightly fruity herbal flavor, which is ideal in a dessert.
+We’ve also made these Spiked Peeps with St. Germain, Branca Menta, Campari, and Cointreau and loved every single version.
+You can also forgo the liqueur to make this kid-friendly.

 photo of the homemade spiked easter peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-How To Make Spiked Easter Peeps
+How to Make Spiked Easter Peeps

-Step 1 — Spray your silicone mold, rubber spatula, and butter knife lightly with cooking spray.
+1 — Spray your silicone mold, rubber spatula, and butter knife lightly with cooking spray.
 It’s going to get sticky!

-Step 2 — Pour the liqueur into your stand mixer’s bowl and sprinkle in the gelatin.
+2 — Pour the liqueur into your stand mixer’s bowl and sprinkle in the gelatin.
 Allow to sit and expand for at least 10 minutes.

 photo of the green spiked bunny peeps and chicks by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth

-How To Store Your Homemade Marshmallow Peeps
+How to Store Your Homemade Marshmallow Peeps

 More Easter Sweet Treats

 How cute would these little guys be as part of an epic Easter brunch tablescape?
 A Peep at each table setting on a tiny plate as an Easter treat!
 How would you style them?
+And here are more of our favorite Easter ideas —

 photo of the recipe card on how to make homemade spiked Easter peeps by top Houston lifestyle blogger Ashley Rose of Sugar & Cloth